tandica/rhcsa/23-configuring-a-firewall.md/yt/notes.md

 `firewall-cmd --get-active-zones` lists all active zones.
 A zone is "active" only if an interface is assigned to it.

+`firewall-cmd --list-ports` lists ports that are enabled.

+`firewall-cmd --remove-service={bitcoin,cockpit,telnet,smtp}` remives multiple services at once from a zone

+`firewall-cmd --remove-port={101/tcp,202/udp,303/tcp}` removes multiple ports

+The runtime config is the output you get when you run `firewall-cmd --list-all`.

+To make the changes from the above output permanent, use `firewall-cmd --runtime-to-permanent`.
+This command makes changes persistent.
+Run it after making changes if you dont use *--permanent* option*.
+You should reload the firewall after running this command.

+Block an incoming ip: `firewall-cmd --zone=block --add-source=10.0.0.13`.
+Makes all the traffic from the source address get handled by the block zone.

+Block an entire network by just adding the side notation to the ip address: `firewall-cmd --zone=block --add-source=10.0.0.0/24`.

+drop zone: completely ignores the traffic.
+Stricter than block.

+Part 2 video

+Zone comparison

+Low trust: block, drop, public

+Med trust: dmz, external, internal

+High trust: work, home, trusted

+All zones except trusted have a way of rejecting traffic. *drop* just ignores the traffic.

+Trusted accepts all inbound traffic. only direct traffic here if you trust it.

+All zones allow yiu to make outbound connections.
+To block certain websites, you need a to add to the "rich rule".

+nm-shared - a zone used internally for network connections

+Only active zones have interfaces attached to them.
+If an interface is assigned to a non-default zone, it will be active and the default one will not be active if it has no interface assigned to it.

+When you remove an interface in a non-default zone, it becomes attached to the active default zone

 <br >

 ## CSG